Comfort-Noobie/Ctech-Search-Engine/README.md

 # Ctech-Search-Engine
-Serach Engine for only malawian .mw content
+Search Engine for only malawian .mw content